Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal3.md

 * question 1
 * What type of encryption will be used (such as OpenVPN)?
 * question 2
-* What is the connectivity speed needed to run the VPN to the end-user
+* What is the connectivity speed needed to run the VPN to the end-user?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+Upon my research that I have gathered I think that providing a VPN for the councellors to work remote from home is a good idea, this is due to my analysis upon whether the strengths or weaknesses outweigh one another and I think the strengths far outwwigh the negatives as implementing this will allow for versatility, decrease in costs although its paradoxical, and an overall essential of security.
+Furthermore, implementing a dedicated server for the VPN will allow for more security as it creates a tunnel that will secure your ISP (Internet Service Provider).
+In short the council should go through with this proposal as it will ensure that any sensitive data is secure and firm.

 References